brigadecore/brigade/docs/content/topics/operators/deploy.md

 * `apiserver.rootUser.password`: If you do not set a value for this, one will be generated on initial install and _will not_ change on subsequent `helm upgrade` operations unless explicitly overridden.
-* `mongodb.auth.passwords`: If you do not set a value for this, one will be generated on initial install _and will be be regenerated/changed by every subsequent `helm upgrade` operation unless explicitly overridden.
+* `mongodb.auth.rootPassword`: If you do not set a value for this, one will be generated on initial install and _will be_ regenerated/changed by every subsequent `helm upgrade` operation unless explicitly overridden.
 Since you will rarely, if ever, need to use this password, this is generally not a problem.